martinmueller1104/d3m.github.io/_team/05-hurriya-nasir.md

 order: 1
 ---

-Hurriya Nassir has a Bachelor's degree in Computer Science and is currently studying for a Master's in the same subject at Saarland University.
+Hurriya Nasir has a Bachelor's degree in Computer Science and is currently studying for a Master's in the same subject at Saarland University.
 Drawing on her experience in software engineering and large language models (LLMs), Hurriya is overseeing our projects on LLM-based data annotation and agentic AI for knowledge management.

 **Current Focus Areas:**